8 Best Etsy Alternatives

 - Membership subscriptions available

-Although not considered an online marketplace or an ecommerce platform, Patreon has become increasingly popular as an Etsy alternative, especially for content creators.
 Primarily a crowdfunding platform, Patreon operates on a rewards-based technique, with subscribers (called patrons) making recurring payments on an ongoing basis to access a creator’s content.

 Patreon became popular with Etsy sellers because of its membership tiers.
 Etsy sellers usually have a Patreon page as an exclusive membership site, with monthly content in how-to videos, project inspiration examples, and bonus products.

 Patreon is entirely free.
 It only deducts platform fees depending on your subscribed plan.
-Features are also available depending on your tier, with more functionalities unlocked in higher plans.
+Features are also available depending on your tier, with more functionalities unlocked in higher plans:

 - Lite: 5% of the monthly income you earn on Patreon